Mantra

 Clockwise from upper left: Om (an ancient Vedic mantra used in Hinduism and Buddhism); the Ṇamōkāra mantra (the most important mantra in Jainism); the Vajrayana Buddhist E-VAM mantra, known as the Kalachakra "Tenfold Powerful One"; the Hare Krishna mantra in a modern concert setting; Om mani padme hum (a popular Buddhist mantra) in Tianjin Temple (Ranjana script).

-A mantra (/ˈmæntrə, ˈmʌn-/ MAN-trə-,_-MUN--; Pali: mantra) or mantram (Devanagari: मन्त्रम्) is a sacred utterance, a numinous sound, a syllable, word or phonemes, or group of words (most often in an Indo-Iranian language like Sanskrit or Avestan) believed by practitioners to have religious, magical or spiritual powers.
-Some mantras have a syntactic structure and a literal meaning, while others do not.
+A mantra (/ˈmæntrə, ˈmʌn-/ MAN-trə-,_-MUN--; Pali: mantra) or mantram (Devanagari: मन्त्रम्) is a sacred utterance, a numinous sound, syllable, word or phonemes, or group of words (most often in an Indo-Iranian language such as Sanskrit or Avestan) that practitioners believe to have religious, magical or spiritual powers.
+Etymologically derived from Sanskrit, the word "mantra" combines the roots "man-" (referring to the mind) and "-tra" (signifying a tool or instrument); consequently, a mantra can be understood as a mental tool designed to focus and control thought.
+Some mantras have a syntactic structure and literal meaning, while others do not.

-ꣽ, ॐ (Aum, Om) serves as an important mantra in various Indian religions.
-Specifically, it is an example of a seed syllable mantra (bijamantra).
-It is believed to be the first sound in Hinduism and as the sonic essence of the absolute divine reality.
+ꣽ, ॐ (Aum, Om) serves as a mantra in various Indian religions.
+It is an example of a seed syllable mantra (bijamantra).
+According to Hinduism Om is believed to be the first sound and the sonic essence of the absolute divine reality.
 Longer mantras are phrases with several syllables, names and words.
 These phrases may have spiritual interpretations such as a name of a deity, a longing for truth, reality, light, immortality, peace, love, knowledge, and action.
 Examples of longer mantras include the Gayatri Mantra, the Hare Krishna mantra, Om Namah Shivaya, the Mani mantra, the Mantra of Light, the Namokar Mantra, and the Mūl Mantar.
 Mantras without any actual linguistic meaning are still considered to be musically uplifting and spiritually meaningful.

 The use, structure, function, importance, and types of mantras vary according to the school and philosophy of Jainism, Buddhism, Hinduism, Zoroastrianism, and Sikhism.
 A common practice is japa, the meditative repetition of a mantra, usually with the aid of a mala (prayer beads).
 Mantras serve a central role in the Indian tantric traditions, which developed elaborate yogic methods which make use of mantras.
 In tantric religions (often called "mantra paths", Sanskrit: Mantranāya or Mantramarga), mantric methods are considered to be the most effective path.
 Ritual initiation (abhiseka) into a specific mantra and its associated deity is often a requirement for reciting certain mantras in these traditions.
 However, in some religious traditions, initiation is not always required for certain mantras, which are open to all.

 The word mantra is also used in English to refer to something that is said frequently and is deliberately repeated over and over.